tomgeorge/eca/README.md

 ## Troubleshooting

-You can start eca with `--log-level debug` which should log helpful information in stderr buffer like what is being sent to LLMs.
+You can start eca with `--log-level debug` or `--verbose` which should log helpful information to stderr buffer like what is being sent to LLMs or what ECA is responding to editors.

 ## Contributing